TaloDev/hosting/README.md

 - 🕹️ [Leaderboards](https://trytalo.com/leaderboards): Highly customisable leaderboards that can sync with Steamworks.
 - 💾 [Game saves](https://trytalo.com/saves): A simple and flexible way to load/save game state; also works offline.
 - 📊 [Game stats](https://trytalo.com/stats): Track global or per-player stats across your game; also syncs with Steamworks.
+- 💬 [Game channels](https://trytalo.com/channels): Send real-time messages between players subscribed to specific topics.
 - ⚙️ [Live config](https://trytalo.com/live-config): Update game settings from the web with zero downtime.
 - 🔧 [Steamworks integration](https://trytalo.com/steamworks-integration): Hook into Steamworks for authentication and ownership checks.
-- 💬 [Game feedback](https://trytalo.com/feedback): Collect and manage feedback from your players.
+- 🗣️ [Game feedback](https://trytalo.com/feedback): Collect and manage feedback from your players.

 ## Join our community